ohmtech-rdi/eurorack-blocks/documentation/getting-started/what.md

 - Level 7: Mass production optimizations and distribution

 This is the final level, where your module will be in retail shops.
-You will learn how to minimize manual labor work to scale your module production, and at the same time keep a big enough gross margin to make your business sustainable, and be part of a global distribution network.
+You will learn how to minimize manual labor work to scale your module for production, and at the same time keep a big enough gross margin to make your business sustainable, and be part of a global distribution network.